microsoft/FluidFramework/docs/team/2020-02-team-update.md

 * [GitHub project](https://github.com/microsoft/FluidFramework/projects/18)

-We are working with our colleagues in **Teams** and **Noida** to finalize the interfaces and patterns that facilitate data exchange between components as well as establish `table-document` as a default data-model component that developers can reuse.
+As we've worked through the data-exchange scenarios with partners, we've recognized that the framework needs a common data-model component that developers can build upon.
+We are designing this component, `table-document`, closely with our colleagues in **Noida** and **Teams**.

 ### Documentation